wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 account
 3. Click the Update key to Pull video information from HostStreamSell platform and insert into the system automatically (also to update)
+4. Go to WooCommerce > Settings and make sure the check box for 'Enablee guest checkout' is not checked.
+If it is, uncheck and press Save Changes

 == Frequently Asked Questions ==